Verdant Works Museum Dundee

 is the second most produced Fibre after

-Cotton which is
+Cotton that is

 produced from Cotton Plants.